tashasha/horiseon-challenge-1/README.md

 # horiseon-improving-accessibility
 Enhancing the accessibility for Horiseon web application on smaller screen.
+The code was initially obtained from the SCS Gitlab at: https://git.bootcampcontent.com/University-of-Toronto/UTOR-VIRT-FSF-PT-04-2023-U-LOLC.git

 ## Installation